farens27/SQL-Stuff/Microsoft SQL Server/Vehicle Accident Analysis/Readme.md

 - Old age group vehicles (6-10 years old) have the highest number of accidents, followed by New age group vehicles (0-5 years old) and Regular age group vehicles (over 10 years old) with the lowest number of accidents.
 - Most accidents occur when weather conditions are fine no high winds.
 - Most accidents occur on the right-hand side of the vehicle compared to the left-hand side of the vehicle.
-- Most accidents occur when the journey's purpose is not known
+- Most accidents occur when the journey's purpose is not known.

 ## 💡 Solution